dandavison/xenops/README.md

 # 6. Contributing

-Xenops can be used profitably for serious work!
-However, there are still bugs and missing features.
-Please don't hesitate to get in touch (dandavison7@gmail.com) and/or open Github issues.
+Xenops can already be used profitably for serious work.
+But there are also many areas for further work.
+Please don't hesitate to get in touch (dandavison7@gmail.com), submit a PR, or open a Github issue.

 # 7. Credit